-Creating a beautiful photo takes time, plus lighting is crucial for quality and consistency.
+Creating beautiful photos takes time, plus lighting is crucial for quality and consistency.
 A wedding that is running 10 to 15 minutes behind schedule is no biggie.
 The problem starts when it is 30 minutes, 45 minutes, and an hour or more late.
-And yes, I have photographed a wedding that was an hour late because the officiant was late.
+And yes, I photographed a wedding that was an hour late because the officiant was late.
 Needless to say, the couples session was less than ideal!

 To wrap it up, weddings are complex events that take a lot of time and money to plan and execute.
 On top of that, you only get one chance to get it right.
 There are no do-overs!
-Avoid these mistakes when you hire your South Florida wedding photographer, and you will have the wedding photos of your dreams.
+Avoid these mistakes when you are hiring your South Florida wedding photographer, and you will have the wedding photos of your dreams.

 Have questions?
 Let’s connect here.